cies/supabase-http4k-terpal-ssr-example/README.md

 * Total control of the db queries being made.
 100% PGSQL.
 * Full control over the use of db transactions (nesting of transactions is allowed), and no transaction is started automatically per request cycle.
 * 12-factor principles (like: configuration by env vars).

+# TODO

+* remove the Jackson dependency (replace with kotlinx.serialization whe strictness is acceptable, or moshi/kotchi where we need more leniency)
+* remove the kotlin-reflect dependency (used by our form-parser, Jackson and Jan's Supabase Auth lib).